XimeraProject/ximeraExamples/README.md

 However, for a much in-depth treatment of Ximera commands, environments, etc you should refer to the Ximera manual, which explains things in more detail and in a more user friendly way.

+## Vocabulary:
+**In this repo we use the following terminology**
+1) ``elements`` refers to LaTeX commands, environments, macros, etc that are defined in a specific dtx file. e.g. the ``problem``, ``question``, ``exploration``, and ``exercise`` are all environments defined in the problem.dtx file.
+These would collectively be called ``elements of problem.dtx``.
+2) ``touched`` refers to commands, environments, macros, etc that are: defined, redefined, or otherwise changed in a specific dtx file.
+For example, the command outcomes dtx file has a number of styling commands and hooks that are likely to be used in other dtx files for default styling.
+Wherever these commands/hooks are (re)defined in the dtx content other than the outcomes.dtx, we would say that the outcome commands are ``touched`` by that dtx file (e.g. in options due to class options).

 # General Structure and Intent of this Repo

-* **This Repo (will eventually be) structured as follows...**

-- depreciated (for content that is being removed in a future release, see README in folder)
-    - (DTXFileName)Test.tex files (e.g. problemTest.tex)
-- testFiles
+## Quick Structure Outline

+- .devcontainer folder (For development - if you don't know what this does, then don't touch this).
+    - ``docker-compose.yml`` (Contains the images for ximeraLatex and local server version choices).
+- .github, .vscode, and xmScripts folders (To make codespaces work as intended, don't touch these).
-    -compositeTestFiles (for tests of interactions between different dtx file contents, see README in folder.)
+- compositeTests (for tests of interactions between different dtx file contents, see README in folder.)
-        -subfolder named to explain composite testing case.
+    - (composite Test) Folder (folder named for composite testing case).
+        - ``(composite Test)Xourse.tex`` (xourse for the composite test - may also load tests from dtxTests folder).
+        - ``variousdtxTests.tex`` (test files for the composite test - should be named for the individual elements of test when possible e.g. ``refToProblemLabel.tex`` and/or ``refToTheoremLabel.tex``)
+- dtxTests
-    -dtxTestFiles (for individual dtx file testbeds, see README in folder.)
+    - Depreciated (for content that is being removed in a future release, see README in folder)
-        - (Command/Env) folder; a folder for each testable command/enviroment/etc. (e.g. ''problem'' folder)
-            - base.tex file (basic usage implementation/info)
+    - Hardcoded (for content that is not testable, like macros.
+Included so we can easily verify all dtx files are accounted for.)
+    - (DTXFileName) Folder
+        - ``(DTXFileName).tex file`` (e.g. problem.tex) which contains the most basic tests for the dtx file content.
-            - (Additional Testing Feature).tex (e.g. nesting.tex or numbering.tex in the problem folder)
+        - ``(Additional Testing Feature).tex`` (e.g. ``nesting.tex`` or ``numbering.tex`` in the "problem folder").
-- testXourses (xourse files to lode relevant test files, see README in folder)
-    - compositeTestXourses (xourses for testing interactions between different dtx files)
-    - dtxTestXourses (xourses for testing individual dtx file contents)
-        - (dtxFileName)Test.tex is the xourse that tests (dtxFileName) dtx file.
+        - ``(dtxFileName)Test.tex`` is the xourse that tests (dtxFileName) dtx file.
-        - Includes hard coded non-tested content so it is easy to verify all non-depreciated dtx has been parsed.

-* **testFiles Folder at a glance**
-The testFiles folder is the folder that contains all the actual test ximera document class files that are loaded and used for demo/testing.
-There are two subfolders in this folder.
-1) The dtxTestFiles are the files that test individual dtx files to verify the integrity of all the elements within that specific dtx file.
-2) The compositeTestFiles subfolder is for files that test the integrity of elements that span and/or interact between different dtx files.
+- savedArchive (Contains old test files/content not in current use).
+    - Templates (Contains templates for adding new files).
+- xmPictures
+- xmScripts (For development - if you don't know what this does, then don't touch this).
+    - config.txt (For changing target url, name, port, etc. For development/testing).
+- global.css (The css code loaded in addition to the server base css).

+## Important Folders At A Glance

+### dtxTests Folder
+The dtxTests folder contains a subfolder for every dtx file in the ximera package (some may be inside the Hardcoded or Depreciated subfolders) Each subfolder contains a tex file with the same name as the dtx folder.
+This is the basic test for all of the default uses of the elements, so ``problem.tex`` contains all the basic use cases that are tested for the problem environment. and it should be located inside the "problem" subfolder of the dtxTest folder.

+Any other tex files inside a subfolder of the dtxTests folder are tests for additional use cases for elements being tested.
+Most commonly this would be tests of things like optional arguments, nesting (environments, mathmode, etc), and/or different types of input inside the tested element.

+Finally, each subfolder should have a tex file named after the dtx file being tested, appended with ``Xourse``, e.g. the problem subfolder would have a file named ``problemXourse.tex`` which is the xourse documentclass file that loads all the relevant test files for that dtx file.

-* **testXourses Folder at a glance**
+### compositeTests Folder at a glance
-The testXourses is the location of all the xourse files.
-There are two subfolders;
-1) The first subfolder is the dtxTestXourses subfolder.
-It is a subfolder for xourses that are tests for each of the dtx files, these xourses should load all the relevant test files to verify the functionality of all the elements that are touched by that dtx file.
-2) The other subfolder is the compositeTestXourses folder, which are xourses that load all the relevant tests to verify the integrity of how elements in different dtx files interact with each other.
-These should load each of the relevant test files in the corresponding compositeTestFiles subfolder of the testFiles folder.
+The compositeTests folder contains files and xourses that tests to verify how elements in different dtx files interact with each other.
+Each composite test set should be in a subfolder of the compiteTests folder, where that subfolder has a name that reflects the nature of what the composite test is testing, e.g. a composite test for how sagemath commands interacts with various environments could be named something like ``sageInteraction`` or ``sageInEnvironments``.
+Files in a given composite subfolder should also be named to reflect the specific test, e.g. for the sageInteraction example could have files like ``sageInProblemEnv`` and/or ``sageInTheoremEnv`` files that are testing those specific interactions.

+Also in each compositeTest subfolder, there should be a file named after the folder itself appended with ``Xourse`` which is the xourse file for that composite test, e.g. for our previous example there should be a file called ``sageInteractionXourse.tex``.

 <!--
 * **testGroupings Folder at a glance**